 Creating an optimized and well-written product description page may not command the same glory as putting together a viral blog post, but that doesn’t mean they’re not just as important.

-In fact, optimizing your product descriptions can impact consumer behavior and your brand’s online presence in a number of considerable ways.
+In fact, optimizing your product descriptions can positively impact consumer behavior and shape your brand voice.
 From higher conversion rates and more satisfied customers, to strengthening your brand’s online reputation and ensuring your copy is in line with SEO principles, the benefits make the time and effort required to write quality copy well worth it.

 So, how exactly do you create one that will convert?
 We scoured the web to identify five companies which lead the industry with their strong product description strategies, and analyzed what makes them work.

 Read on to discover our five simple tips—complete with real-life examples—which show how business owners like yourself can write copy which entices more customers and increase your bottom line.